 Improving bicyclist and pedestrian safety along the Coastal Zone is critical to enabling people to choose to walk or bike rather than drive.
 Highway 1 is narrow, winding, and dangerous for bicyclists, and lacks sidewalks in developed areas.
-The lack of shoulders protected bicycle lanes and sidewalks is especially acute in Bodega Bay, forcing residents to drive even when running short distance local errands.
+The lack of shoulders and sidewalks is especially acute in Bodega Bay, forcing residents to drive even when running short distance local errands.

 Class I bicycle paths or multi-use trails along Highway 1 would alleviate these issues, but is difficult to identify routes that will provide equivalent connectivity without adverse impacts on coastal resources.
-Reconfiguration of the existing roadway to create larger shoulders.
-Creation of protected bike-pedestrian paths should be considered as an option for making roads safer for all users.
+Reconfiguration of the existing roadway to create larger shoulders should be considered as an option for making roads safer for all users.